OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-18.md

 ## 2 Samuel 18:30

-Then the king said, “Turn aside and stand here.”
+The king instructed him, “Step aside and wait here.”
-So he turned aside and stood still.
+So he stepped aside and waited.

 ## 2 Samuel 18:31